 Will Loyal Obama Ally Again Support Tax-Spend-And-Borrow Agenda?

-As President Barack Obama prepares to call tonight, in a nationwide address, for a reported $400 billion in new “stimulus” spending – to be paid for later with new debt and job-killing tax hikes – where does his loyal ally, Senator Bill Nelson, stand?
+Now, as President Obama prepares to call, in a nationwide address tonight, for a reported $400 billion in new “stimulus” spending – to be paid for later with new debt and job-killing tax hikes – where does his loyal ally, Tim Kaine, stand?

-Notably, Floridians have heard this same jobs rhetoric from Obama and Nelson for the last several years.
+Notably, Virginians have heard this same jobs rhetoric from Obama and Kaine for the last several years.
 Exactly a year ago, Obama promised a “plan that would start putting Americans to work right away.”

-But in reality, the United States has lost 2.4 million jobs since Obama took office, and the country is now in its 31st consecutive month of above-8-percent unemployment.
+But instead, the United States has lost 2.4 million jobs since Obama took office, and the country is now in its 31st consecutive month of above-8-percent unemployment.

-“When it comes to jobs, Floridians have been listening to the same empty promises from Bill Nelson and President Obama for the last several years,” said NRSC spokesman Jahan Wilcox.
-“It’s painfully clear that Obama and Nelson’s liberal tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Nelson will continue to have a very difficult time explaining his failed jobs record to Florida voters.”
+“When it comes to jobs, Virginians have been hearing the same empty promises from Tim Kaine and President Obama for the last several years,” said NRSC spokesman Chris Bond.
+“It’s painfully clear that Obama and Kaine’s liberal tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Kaine will continue to have a very difficult time explaining his support for these failed Obama policies and his love of job-killing tax hikes to Virginia voters.”